By Lauren Panoff, MPH, RD

 Infant and Toddler Formula Sustainability Concerns

 Breast milk has been called the most environmentally-friendly food available, producing no waste, emitting no greenhouse gases, and having no water footprint.
-Breast milk is nature’s perfect food for babies, and environmentally-friendly since there is no packaging or processing involved in giving a baby breastmilk.
+Breast milk is nature’s perfect food for babies, and it has been environmentally friendly since there is no packaging or processing involved in giving a baby breastmilk.

 Baby Formula and the Environment